oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/build-sales-return-agent/build-sales-return-agent.md

 END;
 ```

-## Task 8: Interact with the Return Agency Agent
+## Task 9: Interact with the Return Agency Agent

 You can start interacting with the Select AI agent team by using natural language prompt on the SQL command line.
 To do so, you must set the agent team for the current session.
 Then, prefix your prompt with `Select AI agent`.
 In this scenario, the agent team interacts with you in natural language.
-Behind the scenes, the ReAct agent pattern is used to get needed information from you, the customer, engage the LLM, call the needed tools, and respond.
+Behind the scenes, the ReAct agent pattern is used by Select AI Agent to get needed information from you, the customer, engage the LLM, call the needed tools, and respond.
 Let's test it:

 1. Set the agent team in the current session.